 1985 After the ISF in Montreal, the IIF formed a board of directors and the current constitution.
 Estela Dagum was instrumental in drafting the first Constitution.

 2005 Our practitioner journal, Foresight, is published.
-Created and led by Editor, Len Tashman, Foresight is dedicated to improving the practice of business forecasting, to enhancing the professional development of business forecasters, and to bringing forecasting know-how to those entering the profession.
+Created and edited by Len Tashman (for it’s first 18 years), Foresight is dedicated to improving the practice of business forecasting, to enhancing the professional development of business forecasters, and to bringing forecasting know-how to those entering the profession.

 IIF Founding Fathers